 There are many talents, skills, and gifts each of you already possess.
+Knowing that you are capable, that

-Knowing that you are capable, that you have something to contribute and to offer to others, is another important concept we will explore throughout the next few lessons.
+General possess relevang that you are capable, that you have something to contribute and to offer to others, is another important concept we will explore throughout the next few lessons.